Procedure for course evaluations

 The evaluations therefore have a dual purpose.
 They provide a “snapshot” of current teaching and establish a basis for knowledge about how to develop the course in the future – both in the short and longer term.

-- interaction between lecturer and students
+- the interaction between lecturer and students

 Communication about purpose and results